 What would be your best advice to others thinking about living or working on the French Riviera?

 It very much depends on what you want out of your career or out of life when it comes down to it.
 I have worked in London, Hong Kong and New York amongst other places as that is the direction my career took me.
-But the world has moved on, and although we see some exceptions, flexible working is more of a reality now than it has ever been; opening up possibilities of living in a desirable location which the French Riviera certainly is.
+But the world has moved on.
+Although we see some exceptions, flexible working is more of a reality now than it has ever been.
+Opening up possibilities of living in a desirable location which the French Riviera certainly is.

 That is the reason we joined the Business Club Côte d’Azur; to build that social network – which is not easy to do on your own.